How to Remove Coffee Stains from Your Car's Upholstery

 - 2 cups of warm water

 - 1 cup of cold water

 - Spray bottle (optional)

 Start by filling the spray bottle with ¼ cup lemon juice and 2 cups of water.
 Spray the affected area and scrub the stain until it lifts away.
 Afterward, rinse with cold water and dry the area with a clean cloth.

 Key Takeaway: You can apply either lemon or baking soda mixtures to the stronger stains to get rid of them.
 Make sure you clean up and dry the affected area afterwards.

 Cleaning leather upholstery

-Cleaning leather requires a little more finesse than cleaning fabric because you need to be careful not to damage the leather with the cleaning solution.
-To clean leather car upholstery, you’ll need:
+Cleaning and repairing leather requires a little more finesse than cleaning fabric because you need to be careful not to damage the leather with the cleaning solution.
+To clean leather car upholstery, you'll need:

 - 2 parts linseed oil (can also use olive oil)